School:School of Education

 Areas of Expertise: Education and teaching

-Rebecca teaches on the Education undergraduate and postgraduate courses.
+Rebecca teaches on the Education undergraduate and postgraduate courses, and is Course Leader for the MA Education.
 Her main research interests are teaching and assessment practices in primary literacy.

 Rebecca started her career as a primary school teacher in Southend.
 She later moved into educational research, working at the NFER for 8 years on a variety of projects including randomised control trials, evaluations, and assessment.
 During this time she developed a specialism in assessment research and test development, working principally on the KS1 and KS2 reading and writing national curriculum tests.
 Rebecca has also worked at the DfE, Trinity College London, and as a freelance consultant, on numerous literacy and English language assessment projects.
 Prior to moving to Anglia Ruskin University in 2021, Rebecca taught at the University of Bristol and Plymouth Marjon.

 Rebecca has broad interests in literacy, assessment and the intersection between these, especially in terms of policy.
 She is interested in research about the practicalities of different forms of literacy assessment, exploring moderation practices and how assessment affects teaching.

 Rebecca would be interested in supervising any Doctoral students whose work accords with the research interests outlined above.

 Learning to reflect: developing teaching approaches to support development of reflective writing – Nicola Walters

 Clarkson, R. (2023).
 ‘It's missing the heart of what writing is about’: teachers' interpretations of writing assessment criteria.
 British Educational Research Journal. https://doi.org/10.1002/berj.3916